-All BISD employees are expected to register in the automated management system (Eduphoria!
-Strive) for every district-led professional learning session they attend (See Appendix F).
+All BISD employees are expected to register in the professional learning management system (Strive) for every district-led professional learning session they attend.

-- BISD employees can check their BISD portfolio summary in Strive. - Registration should be completed at least two days prior to the session. - It is the responsibility of the employee to sign in at every professional learning session conducted on campus and district professional learning days and to attend the entire session to receive credit.
+- BISD employees should regularly check their BISD portfolio summary in Strive. - Registration should be completed at least two days prior to the session. - It is the responsibility of the employee to sign in at every professional learning session and to attend the entire session to receive credit.
 Any employee who does not sign in and stay for the entire session will be reported to their supervisor as being absent. - Documentation of and credit requests for professional learning attended outside the district is the responsibility of the individual employee.
-The employee must receive proper documentation of attendance: date, title of session, CPE hours, provider number, and authorizing signature. - An employee may enter out-of-district learning sessions for the current school year only.

-IMPORTANT: Each employee is strongly encouraged to keep a personal file of previous years' certificates not in Eduphoria!
-Strive as evidence of completion in the event of an SBEC audit.
-Prior to departure from BISD, each employee is responsible for printing a copy of their Eduphoria!
-Strive portfolio and all applicable certificates.
+IMPORTANT: Each employee is strongly encouraged to keep a personal file of previous years' certificates not in Strive as evidence of completion in the event of an SBEC audit.
+Prior to departure from BISD, each employee is responsible for printing a copy of their Strive portfolio and all applicable certificates.